9 Things To Keep In Mind As You’re Viewing Venues For The Big Day

 4. Check on the site’s handicap accessibility.

-This is a really important to ask if you have any guests that will require wheelchair-friendly access on your big day.
+This is really important to ask if you have any guests that will require wheelchair-friendly access on your big day.
 You obviously want a great venue, but you also want to make sure that all of your guests can get around the venue with ease so they can enjoy the night.
 Wheelchair ramps, handicap bathroom stalls, and easy-to-access seating are all key things that you should keep in mind when picking out your venue.
 While the majority of venues will comply with the American’s with Disabilities Act’s (ADA) regulations and requirements for handicap accessibility, it’s always a wise idea to check it out yourself.

 5. What’s the restroom situation like?